Companies pile on perks to keep drivers truckin'

 LODI, Ohio Truck stops are getting a makeover as companies add amenities to combat a growing shortage of a precious commodity: drivers.

 Trucking companies are conducting a parallel campaign.
-Worried they cannot afford pay hikes big enough to retain experienced drivers and entice new ones, Con-Way Inc, Ryder System Inc, Swift Transportation Co and others offer perks and cushier sleeper cabs to improve the job's quality of life.
+Worried they cannot afford pay hikes big enough to retain experienced drivers and entice new ones, Con-Way Inc CNW.N, Ryder System Inc (R.N), Swift Transportation Co (SWFT.N) and others offer perks and cushier sleeper cabs to improve the job's quality of life.

 "Probably the number one thing is pay, but the showers and other amenities and restaurants are all fantastic," said Toney "ZZ" Murr of Brevard, North Carolina, who has been driving for more than 30 years.